NEW YORK – The Yankees had plenty of praise for Robinson Cano, just not the money he wanted.

 A season from free agency, Cano asked last spring for a $310 million, 10-year agreement.
 Cashman said before the deal with the Mariners, agents Brodie Van Wagenen and Jay Z called Yankees owner Hal Steinbrenner and the GM, then said Cano would accept a $235 million deal to remain with New York.

-Yankees managing general partner Hal Steinbrenner wasn’t disappointed with Cano’s remarks but was “a little surprised.”
+Steinbrenner said he wasn’t disappointed with Cano’s remarks but was “a little surprised.”

 “There was nothing disrespectful about the last offer that was on the table,” Steinbrenner said.
 “Not quite sure why he feels that way.”